AI-S2-Lab/MEIJU2025-baseline/README.md

     First you should change the config file of feature extraction in `config.py`.

     Then, follow the steps in `scripts/run_release.sh` to preprocess the dataset and extract multimodal features.

+    Please note: MER refers to the dataset of MER 2024, which is a challenge for multimodal emotion recognition.
+Our feature extraction method was inspired by the work of MER 2024, but was not used with that dataset.
+If you encounter references to MER during the feature extraction stage, they should be replaced with the dataset for this challenge.

     After completing the feature extraction, modify the configuration file under `data/config/` to update the dataset path.

 *   Training MEIJU